void

 Background

 Saint Aloysius was an Italian Jesuit priest, later canonised.
 His real name was Luigi Gonzaga.
-He is the patron saint of the Catholic youth and chastity.
-He died when caring for plague victims, which made him a saint for protection against this disease.
+He is the patron saint of Catholic youth and chastity.
+He died while caring for plague victims, which made him a saint for protection against this disease.

 Quote(s) from the novel